Entre forêts et manoirs à Conches-en-Ouche

 (8) Continue straight ahead for about 500 m, following the railway line on your left.

-(9) Cross the bridge over the railway line, then turn left onto Rue des Ferrières, which continues as a path.
+(9) Cross the bridge over the railway line, then take Rue des Ferrières on the left, which continues as a path.
 At the end of the path, turn left onto the street and continue straight on until you reach an X-shaped junction.
 Turn left and walk for 50 m.

-(10) Head due south, taking the path on the right across the fields.
+(10) Take the path on the right, heading due south, across the fields.
 Go straight on at the crossroads and enter the forest.
 Continue straight on, skirting a field on your right and continuing through the forest.
-At the end of this stretch through the forest, you’ll reach a small junction.
+At the end of this stretch through the forest, you will come to a small junction.

 (11) Continue straight on along the edge of Bois Fromageot and join the GRP® Tour du Pays d'Ouche.

-(12) Turn left and continue straight on along this path until you reach the exit of the Bois d'en Haut (elevation 147).
+(12) Follow it to the left until you reach the exit of the Bois d'en Haut (elevation 147).

-(13) Continue straight ahead (Impasse du Pérruchet) still on the GRP®, then cross the road and continue straight on towards the pond.
+(13) Continue straight ahead (Impasse du Pérruchet) still on the GRP®, then cross the road and continue straight ahead towards the pond.

-(14) Before the Les Loges Graves sign, take the old railway line on the left, which has been converted into a hiking trail (GRP®).
+(14) Before the Les Loges Graves sign, turn left onto the old railway line converted into a hiking trail (GRP®).
 At the end of this path, turn left towards Conches.
 Follow the road (passing under a railway bridge) until you reach the Manoir de Saint-Calais opposite you.

-(15) At the manor house, turn right, passing under a railway bridge again, situated right in the bend.
-Walk up the Chemin de Saint-Calais, then at the top, turn left.
+(15) At the manor house, turn right, passing under a railway bridge again, situated right on the bend.
+Walk up the Chemin de Saint-Calais, then at the top, take a road on the left.

 ) is just ahead.

-Continue along the Chemin de la Balivière until you reach the Chemin du Marteau.
+Continue along Chemin de la Balivière until you reach Chemin du Marteau.
 You will join the GR® 222.

 Waypoints